mannemiethe/GuitarPro-to-USDB-Txt/README.md

 # GuitarPro-to-USDB-format (https://wiki.usdb.eu/txt_files/format)

 This project uses GuitarPro-to-Midi and instead converting GuitarPro files to MIDI files it converts guitar pro files to usdb txt file for Karaoke.
+This can be used Vocaluxe or Ultrastar Deluxe.

 ## Features